By the end of this section, you will be able to:

 - Evaluate how firms can contribute to market failure

 From 1970 to 2012, the U.S. population increased by one-third and the size of the U.S. economy more than doubled.
 Since the 1970s, however, the United States, using a variety of anti-pollution policies, has made genuine progress against a number of pollutants.
-Table 12.1 lists the change in carbon dioxide emissions by users of energy (from residential to industrial) according to the U.S. Energy Information Administration (EIA).
+Table 12.1 lists users of energy—from residential to industrial—the types of fuels each used, and the emissions from each, according to the U.S. Energy Information Administration (EIA).
 The table shows that emissions of certain key air pollutants declined substantially from 2007 to 2012; they dropped 730 million metric tons (MMT) a year—a 12% reduction.
 This seems to indicate that progress has been made in the United States in reducing overall carbon dioxide emissions, which cause greenhouse gases.

 |Primary Fossil Fuels||Purchased Electric Power||Total Primary Fossil Fuels|